7th Pay Commission: Higher education, higher salary, check eligibility, criteria here

 New Delhi, Mar 27: The Government recently announced a major benefit under the 7th Pay Commission.

 The government said that there would be a five fold increase in the one-time incentives given to the employees provided they acquire a higher degree while serving in their respective departments.
-The order also said that a lump sum amount of Rs 2,000 to Rs 10,000 would be given those CG employees acquiring fresh higher educational qualifications.
+The order also said that a lump sum amount of Rs 2,000 to Rs 10,000 would be given to those CG employees acquiring fresh higher educational qualifications.

 However there have been doubts raised about the order with several employees asking, who this benefit would be extended to.
 Doubts are also raised on the criteria.
 Please check this image below to read the eligibility, criteria and other details.